Yakovlev Yak-130: Design

-Yak-130 is an advanced pilot training aircraft, able to replicate characteristics of Russian 4th and 5th generation fighters.
-This is possible through the use of open architecture digital avionics compliant with a 1553 Databus, a full digital glass cockpit, four-channel digital Fly-By-Wire System (FBWS) and Instructor controlled and variable FBWS handling characteristics and embedded simulation.
-The type also has a Head-up display (HUD) and a Helmet-Mounted-Sighting-System (HMSS), with a double GPS/GLONASS receiver updating an Inertial Reference System (IRS) for highly accurate navigation and precision targeting.
-The developer estimates that the plane can cover up to 80% of the entire pilot flight training program.
+The Yak-130 is an advanced pilot-training aircraft, able to replicate characteristics of Russian fourth- and fifth-generation fighters.
+This is possible through the use of open architecture digital avionics compliant with a 1553 Databus, a full digital glass cockpit, four-channel digital fly-by-wire system (FBWS), and instructor-controlled and variable FBWS handling characteristics and embedded simulation.
+It has a head-up display and a helmet-mounted sighting system, with a double GPS/GLONASS receiver updating an inertial reference system for highly accurate navigation and precision targeting.
+The developer estimated that the plane can cover up to 80% of the entire pilot flight-training program.